EMI licence in the Netherlands — the DNB application

 - Programme of operations — products, customer journey, channels, geographies

-- Business plan — three-year financial projections, capital, profitability
+- Business plan — three-year projections, capital trajectory, profitability

-- Governance map — board, dagelijks beleidsbepalers, key function holders, with fit-and-proper testing per individual
+- Governance map — board, policymakers and key function holders, with per-individual testing files

-- ICT and operational-resilience framework — aligned with DORA
+- ICT and operational resilience — aligned with DORA

 - Safeguarding model — segregated account at a credit institution or insurance backing

-- AML / CTF programme — Wwft framework, designated compliance officer and FIU-NL reporting contact
+- AML/CTF programme — the Wwft framework, SIRA-style risk assessment, designated compliance officer and FIU-NL reporting contact

 - Outsourcing register with the Article 30 DORA clauses for ICT